vakhadir/CleaningDataProject/README.md

 Go thru the list from the spreadsheet and note down the index of the required variables (mean and sd variables) to be extracted from the data set rawData.

-Using subsetting technique and above identified variable indices, extract a subset of rawData and name it 'tidyData1'.
+Using subsetting technique and above identified variable indices, extract a subset of rawData and name it 'rawDataSubset'.

-Verify the columns of tidyData1.
+Verify the columns of rawDataSubset.

-    names(tidyData1)
+    names(rawDataSubset)

 ##Calculate Averages:##